 But unlike the former, the list of restrictions is a bit longer in Dashlane.

-For example, the software lets you store only 50 credentials with a free account, and the app can be used on only one device.
+For example, the software lets you store only 50 credentials with a free account, and the app can be used on only one device to store your secure password collection.

 However, they don’t trade-off security for money.
 You get the same 256-bit AES encryption for your data as any of their premium user get.